Adricarpin/SageMaker-Pipelines/README.md

 ## The ProcessingStep class

 For our "Preprocessing Step" and "Evaluation Step" we will use a ```ProcessingStep``` class (you can see the documentation [here](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html)).
-Basically, This is the class that SageMaker uses to build the steps where we process  data.
+Basically, this is the class that SageMaker uses to build the steps where we process  data.
 When building a ```ProcessingStep```, you have to pass a Processor instance and the code.
 The code is just a Python script where you process the data.
 A Processor instance is a Docker image with the specifications to run the step.

 Wait, so I have to create a Docker image?